/ 15 min read

 Our team can turn around an offer in 1 day, and we can perform due diligence, and close agreements in as fast as 2 weeks using unique pricing technology and processes.
 This guarantees that you’ll save time and avoid delays, while still getting the best deal for your business.”

 Quick offer: receive an offer in 1 business day

 Fast and efficient: potential to receive cash within 2 weeks

 Only Shopify businesses can be sold

 Plus, OpenStore is committed to the continued success of your business — you can rest easy knowing it won’t be sold to another buyer or closed down the minute you sell.
 Here’s what Trent Riggs, another member of the founding team at OpenStore, had to say on the matter:

 “Unlike other buyers, OpenStore wants to see each company grow under its own brand.
 Founders can see their bootstrapped business continue to thrive, knowing that OpenStore will not sell their business for a fast profit.

+You’re now one step closer to selling your Shopify store.
 Preparing your business and finding a buyer is a lengthy process.
-This guide outlines your options, but it’s down to you to decide what’s best for your Shopify business.
+This guide outlines your options, but it’s up to you to decide what’s best for your brand.

 Setting a fair price and finding a committed buyer who will keep growing your store are two crucial things you should think about.
 The process isn’t as complex as it seems, and getting started is the most critical step.